jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 And yes, you can make an estimate without having interviewed me.
 My work history can be easily found on LinkedIn, and if you can't get a decent picture of what I can do based on the numerous code samples on this site and on Github and Bitbucket, then you have no business hiring developers in the first place.

+## Fuck phonecalls

+I get a lot of visits to my LinkedIn page, and plenty of people seem to be interested in offering me jobs.
+Yet for some reason a lot of people want to talk to me on the phone.

+First of all, I can read **much** faster than you can talk, so why on Earth would you want to convey information about a job vocally when you probably already have it written down?
+Just send me the information.

+Second, even if I were to speak to every interested party on the phone, I'd have no time left in the day.